aarondwi/aarondwi.github.io/IsSerializabilityNeeded.md

 3. Big companies typically need to use microservices, to break the physical barrier to development.
 This makes the need for distributed transactions, in forms of choreography/orchestration appear.
 Both are **NOT** serializable, as I argued [here](https://aarondwi.github.io/DTXArguments)
 4. Handling non-transactional system, such as 3rd party, already force user to think about concurrency semantics.
 5. As I argued [here](https://aarondwi.github.io/HandlingConstraints), even non `Invariant Confluence` data can be handled without serializability, albeit need more work.
+6. CPU can also deliver wrong results.
+Its effect depends, but for ACID, mutex violation is the worst that can happen.

 These big companies/systems show that even without complex CC algo, or only limited guarantee, with domain understanding, system can be made to work, meeting perf/integrity requirement: